pjd199/adventus/README.md

-# fetch-aoc
+# adventus
-Fetch Adevent of Code input files
+Fetch input files from the Advent of Code website and submit answers